don’t feel like reading all this? here are my top recommendations

 Personally speaking, I would rather leave clothes behind than travel without my mosquito tent.
 It’s not the sexiest travel item I have but it most certainly is one of the best bits of travel gear I’ve ever bought, and I’m a relatively adventurous traveler.

 It’s not just about us, either.
 Malaria is Africa’s biggest killer: a child dies of it every minute, deaths that are preventable.
 While we sleep comfortably under our nets, millions of people, especially the poorest, can’t afford them.
-Nothing But Nets is a great grassroots campaign that raises money for bed nets.
-To keep up with developments, read up at Roll Back Malaria, the global partnership that fights the disease.
+United to Beat Malaria is a great grassroots campaign that raises money for bed nets.
+To keep up with developments, read up at RBM End Malaria, the global partnership that fights the disease.

 — Originally published on 03 January 2011